 LDAP access to MCommunity Directory data is provided via the MCommunity LDAP Tree.
 The LDAP Tree is an LDAP-accessible replica of the directory.
 This document provides general information about the MCommunity LDAP Tree, including a list of the most frequently used attributes.

-If you are looking for information about LDAP access to Active Directory, see Understanding LDAP and Global Catalog Access to the UMROOT Active Directory.
+If you are looking for information about LDAP access to Active Directory, see Configuring LDAP and Global Catalog Access to the UMROOT Active Directory.

 Staff members in many units throughout the university currently use LDAP command-line tools to work with directory data.
 LDAP is also used by various services and applications at U-M for user authorization.
 LDAP users can connect to the MCommunity LDAP Tree for LDAP access to MCommunity data.